The Sirius Courage Award

-On September 11, 2011, the first two Sirius Courage Awards will be presented by Lt.
-David W. Lim, a Police Officer with the Port Authority of NY & NJ, posthumously to the family of SGT Zainah Caye Creamer, USA, and to the family of Petty Officer First Class John Douangdara, USN.
+On September 11, 2011, the first Sirius Courage Award was presented to Lt.
+David W. Lim, a police officer with the Port Authority of New York & New Jersey, in honor of his partner, K9 “Sirius.”
 Lt.
-Lim was on duty in the World Trade Center on 9/11.
-His explosive detection dog, Sirius, a yellow Labrador Retriever, was killed in the attack – the only working dog to give his life in the line of duty on 9/11.
+Lim and “Sirius,” a yellow Labrador Retriever Explosives Detection K9 were on duty in the World Trade Center on 9/11.
+K9 “Sirius,” was killed in the attack – the only professional working K9 to give his life in the line of duty during the 9/11 terrorist attacks on America.

 Statement of Lt.
-David Lim to the National Commission on Terrorist Attacks Upon the United States March 31, 2003
+David Lim to the National Commission on Terrorist Attacks Upon the United States, March 31, 2003

 I am a Police Officer in the employ of the Port Authority of NY & NJ.
 I have been such for the greater part of the last 23 years.
 On Sept.
 11th, 2001, our Police Department suffered the greatest single day loss in Law Enforcement history @ the World Trade Center.
 37 Officers from every rank (Superintendent to Police Officer) as well as my partner, explosive detector K-9 Sirius were killed in the attack.
 Many would ask what the PAPD was doing in the World Trade Center.
 A little known fact was that we were always there.
 Since the Port Authority owned the buildings, we (the Police) were responsible for the public safety therein.
 We were there in 93′ as well as on 9/11.
 We were in fact the first responders to this tragedy & in conjunction with the NYPD, FDNY, EMS & other Emergency Service Units actively participated in the greatest rescue effort this city had ever seen.